microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 1. On the subsequent page, it is a good idea to click the "..." and select "Rename/Move" to change the pipeline name to something more memorable, as well as to potentially move it to a shared folder.
-1. Repeat the process for the other three pipeline definitions.
+1. Repeat the process for the other four pipeline definitions.
+1. On the Azure DevOps server, click your profile picture on the top right and select "Personal access tokens".
+1. Press "New Token".
+1. In the pane that appears, enter the name "Insufficient Access Token" and leave the Organization and Expiration values at their defaults.
+1. Select "Custom defined" scopes and check only 'Work Items' > 'Read'.
+1. Click "Create" and copy the resulting PAT to the clipboard.
+1. Navigate via Pipelines > Pipelines to the pipelines you set up earlier.
+1. Click the vertical "..." next to the pipeline corresponding to `pipeline-insufficient-access.yaml` and select "Edit".
+1. Click "Variables" and in the pane that appears click "New Variable".
+1. Enter the name "InsufficientAccessPAT" and the paste in the value you previously copied to the clipboard.
+Check "keep this value secret".
+1. Click "OK" followed by "Save".
-1. On the Azure DevOps server, navigate to Repos > Branches.
+1. Now, navigate to Repos > Branches.
 1. Next to the main branch for your repo, click "..." and select "Branch policies".
 1. Under the "Build Validation" section, click "+".
 1. For the "Build Pipeline" dropdown, select the first pipeline you added.
 Copy the name of the pipeline to the "Display name" field.
 Accept all of the other defaults and click "Save".
-1. Repeat the process for the other three pipeline definitions.
+1. Repeat the process for the other four pipeline definitions.

 ## Step 3: Performing an Initial Pipeline Test